Sick Pay Entitlements Following An Accident At Work

 Is my sick pay affected if I am making an accident at work claim *?

 If you are making a claim for compensation for an accident at work you should be careful to check the terms of any sick pay scheme your employer is offering, as if you bring a claim for personal injuries * and that claim is successful, you may be required to pay back the sick pay you received while out of work recovering from your injury from the compensation amount you receive.

 If the injury you are suffering from is one which was caused by an accident at work *, claimants are usually concerned about making a claim against their employer in case their payment of wages ceases.
 It is also worth noting that just because an employer continues to pay an employee while out on sick leave due to a work-related injury, that payment is not considered an admission of liability by the employer.

 My employer does not pay sick leave, what should I do?

-Regardless of whether the accident was in work or elsewhere, if you are not in receipt of pay while you are unable to work due to injury, all is not lost.
+Regardless of whether the accident was at work or elsewhere, if you are not in receipt of pay while you are unable to work due to injury, all is not lost.
 If you are bringing a claim for compensation following an accident at work, you can include in your claim your loss of earnings.
 Your loss of earnings amounts to any payment that you lost out on.
 This loss was because you were unable to return to work because of the injury sustained in work.

 Your employer will be required to certify your loss of earnings and all medical certificates should be submitted to your employer for their records.
 Copies of these medical certificates should also be given to your solicitor as part of your claim.
 If you are successful in your claim for injuries, you will then be compensated for the loss.